TechDocsStudio/biel-docs/docs/installation/nextjs.md

 description: Add an AI chatbot to your Next.js site with this step-by-step guide.
 ---

-# AI chat widget for Next.js
+# Ask AI chatbot widget for Next.js

 Add an AI chatbot to your Next.js site using Biel.ai's React components.
 The integration works with both client and server-side rendering, and supports all Next.js versions including the App Router.